sanjeevyg14/Travonex/README.md

 To get started, take a look at the main application entry point: `src/app/page.tsx`.

 For detailed setup instructions, developer notes, and a backend API guide, please refer to **`README2.md`**.

+## Environment Setup

+Create a `.env` file in the project root with your frontend variables.
+Copy `backend/.env.example` to `backend/.env` and fill in the database and API keys.
+Replace placeholder image URLs and mocked data with real services when moving to production.